yreisoglu/todo-app/README.md

 After following these instructions you can find the website at `http://localhost:3000`
 ## DB
-I chose MongoDB and it's working on cloud so we need to update `.env` file with that I sent you through message.
+I chose MongoDB and it's working on cloud so we need to update `./server/.env` file with that I sent you through message.

 #### Features
 - JWT auth